Feb 01, 2021

-The excitement of heading to college can overshadow almost everything else.
-However, you may want to consider how you're going to help cover college costs.
+Thinking about heading to college and planning your dorm room décor is exciting.
+Thinking about how you are going to pay for college is less exciting, but just as important.
+Student loans are one way you may be covering your college costs.
 If you'll be taking out private student loans, understanding what determines interest rates can be particularly important.
 Not only will a private loan's interest rate impact your monthly payment, it can affect how much you'll pay in interest each year and your overall cost to repay the loan.

 Understanding what determines interest rates for private loans, which will in turn impact how much interest accrues, can help you make an informed borrowing decision.